jfharden/terraform-template-renderer/README.md

 terraform passes in the variables to render as a json blob to stdin as described above and expects a json blob back.

+## Rendering Partials

+Inside any template you can render a partial template by calling the render method.

+For example if you have a partial template in filepath `partials/partial.erb`:

+    This is a partial, Hello <%= name %>

+And your template is

+    My favourite colour is <%= colour %>
+    <%= render 'partials/partial.erb' %>

+And you execute the command as

+    echo '{ "colour": "purple", "name": "Jonathan" }' | template_renderer path_to_my_template

+You will produce

+    { "rendered": "My favourite colour is purple\nThis is a partial, Hello Jonathan\n" }

 ## ERB Template notes

 Trim mode is enabled and the trim character is a hyphen `-`.